 Rayna Markin Ph.D.

 I specialize in pregnancy loss and infertility, helping parents grieve the loss of one or more pregnancies, cope with the stressors of infertility treatments, and to adjust to pregnancies following loss.
+I have extensive training in pregnancy loss and infertility, including the completion of a ten-month post-graduate course in Fertility Counseling.

 My approach to counseling and psychotherapy is to provide the kind of relational experience that you need in order to be your best self.
 For many clients, presenting problems or symptoms diminish as they more fully experience and process emotions and engage in interpersonal relationships.
-I specialize in pregnancy loss and infertility, helping parents grieve the loss of one or more pregnancies, cope with the stressors of infertility treatments, and to adjust to pregnancies following loss.
+I specialize in pregnancy loss (miscarriage) and infertility, helping parents grieve the loss of one or more pregnancies, cope with the stressors of infertility treatments, and to adjust to pregnancies following loss.

 For women trying to conceive, fertility issues and miscarriages can leave one feeling depressed, anxious, and stressed, yet isolated, and in need of someone to talk to.
 Couples often have different ways of grieving which leads to conflict in the relationship at the very time each person needs the other for support.
 I help couples process the trauma of loss and reconnect with increased intimacy.
 Working with clients experiencing infertility and pregnancy loss requires specialized knowledge in the emotional, social, relational, and medical aspects of infertility.
 I have specialized training in working with women and couples through the infertility process.